-9.44 lcmb
+9.46 lcmb

 This keyword is used to define, extend or redefine a combined line (lcmb).
 Combined lines are necessary if the edge of a surface should be made of more than one line.
 Usually the user does not create lcmb's directly.
 They are created automatically during the process of defining a surface with the command qsur.
 There is no limitation to the number of lines in a combined line.
 However with one command, not more than 14 lines can be specified at a time.
 To specify more than that or to extend an existing lcmb a modify command has to follow.
-For example, lcmb U260 + U249 - U248 - U247 - U243 - U237 - U236 - U231 - U219 defines the lcmb U260 with 8 lines and their orientation in the lcmb.
-The following command lcmb U260 ADD - U218 - U217 extends the lcmb U260 by two additional lines.
+For example, defines the lcmb U260 with 8 lines and their orientation in the lcmb.
+The following command extends the lcmb U260 by two additional lines.